buds-lab/energystar-plus-plus/worship.md

     #summary(o14$MFBTU - o14$SUMBTU)
     ```

-2.  **PBAPLUS = 21** <br/>Building Type Filter – CBECS defines building types according to the variable “PBAPLUS.”
-Religious Worship is coded as PBAPBLUS= 21. <br/>Number Remaining: 352. <br/>Difference: 0.
+2.  **PBAPLUS = 21** <br/>Building Type Filter â€“ CBECS defines building types according to the variable â€œPBAPLUS.â€ Religious Worship is coded as PBAPBLUS= 21. <br/>Number Remaining: 352. <br/>Difference: 0.

     ``` r
     w1 = w0 %>% filter(PBAPLUS == 21)
     ```

-3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter – Baseline condition for being a full time worship facility. <br/>Number Remaining: 351. <br/>Difference: 0.
+3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter â€“ Baseline condition for being a full time worship facility. <br/>Number Remaining: 351. <br/>Difference: 0.

     ``` r
     w2 = w1 %>% filter(WKHRS >= 1)
     ```

-4.  **Must have at least 1 seat** <br/>EPA Program Filter – Baseline condition for being a full time worship facility. <br/>Number Remaining: 351. <br/>Difference: 0.
+4.  **Must have at least 1 seat** <br/>EPA Program Filter â€“ Baseline condition for being a full time worship facility. <br/>Number Remaining: 351. <br/>Difference: 0.

     ``` r
     w3 = w2 %>% filter(RWSEAT >= 1)
     ```

-5.  **Must operate for at least 10 months per year** <br/>EPA Program Filter – Baseline condition for being a full time worship facility. <br/>Number Remaining: 339. <br/>Difference: 0.
+5.  **Must operate for at least 10 months per year** <br/>EPA Program Filter â€“ Baseline condition for being a full time worship facility. <br/>Number Remaining: 339. <br/>Difference: 0.

     ``` r
     w4 = w3 %>% filter(MONUSE >= 10)
     ```

-6.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter – In order to be considered part of the worship facility peer group, more than 50% of the building must be defined as religious worship. <br/>This filter is applied by a set of screens.
+6.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter â€“ In order to be considered part of the worship facility peer group, more than 50% of the building must be defined as religious worship. <br/>This filter is applied by a set of screens.
 If the variable ONEACT=1, then one activity occupies 75% or more of the building.
 If the variable ONEACT=2, then the activities in the building are defined by ACT1, ACT2, and ACT3.
 One of these activities must be coded as religious worship (PBA=18), with a corresponding percent (ACT1PCT, ACT2PCT, ACT3PCT) that is greater than 50. <br/>Number Remaining: 329. <br/>Difference: +2.

     ``` r
     w5 = w4 %>%